rishav781/Test_Agent/deploy/deploy.md

 # Enhanced Deployment Guide

-This folder contains the enhanced production deployment script that provides universal compatibility and automated environment setup for the AI Testing Agent.
+This folder contains the enhanced **production deployment** script for Linux servers.
+For development and testing on any platform, use `python start.py` instead.

+**When to use this script:**

+- ✅ Production deployment on Linux servers
+- ✅ Need for gunicorn WSGI server with multiple workers
+- ✅ Automated virtual environment and dependency setup
+- ✅ Proper production server configuration

+**When to use `start.py`:**

+- ✅ Development and testing on any platform (Windows/Mac/Linux)
+- ✅ Quick environment switching and server startup
+- ✅ Flask development server for debugging

 ## Files